janro27/Data-Analysis-Projects/E-Commerce UK data/README.md

 - around 540,000 data points, most of them relate to UK customers
 - retail shop mainly sells all-occasion presents

-The data set originally comes from the UCI Machine Learning Repository, where is is maintained and accessible by the "Online Retail".
+The data set originally comes from the UCI Machine Learning Repository, where it is maintained and accessible by the "Online Retail".
 I accessed the data set in July 2020 from the following repository on kaggle.com: https://www.kaggle.com/carrie1/ecommerce-data

 ## Objectives

-The aim of this notebook is to investigate on the purchasing habits that customers from different countries followed when they did the purchased contained in this data set.
+This project I mainly undertook for applying data cleaning and visualization techniques in the e-Commerce sector (an area of personal interest to me).
+In particular, my aim of this notebook was to investigate on the purchasing habits that customers from different countries followed when they did the purchased contained in this data set.
-To do so, the purchases are grouped in seasonal sections and analyzed per country.
-Based on the product bought, its price, and its quantity findings can be obtained and analyzed.
-A further variable 'Price_total', which I created myself, is taken into consideration here.
+To do so, the purchases were grouped in seasonal sections and analyzed per country.
+Based on the product bought, its price, and its quantity findings could be obtained and analyzed.
+A further variable 'Price_total', which I created myself, was taken into consideration here.
-For the analysis I mainly focus on comparative visualizations.
+For the analysis, I mainly focussed on comparative visualizations.